pivotal/docs-tap/install-general.md

     To deploy all Tanzu Application Platform packages, your cluster must have at least **8&nbsp;GB** of RAM across all nodes available to Tanzu Application Platform.
 At least 8 CPUs for i9 or equivalent, or 12 CPUs for i7 or equivalent must be available to Tanzu Application Platform components.
     VMware recommends that at least **16&nbsp;GB** of RAM is available to build and deploy applications, including for kind and minikube.

+    Your cluster must support the creation of Services of type `LoadBalancer` to install Cloud Native Runtimes package.
+The exception is [`provider: local` installation](#install-cnr), which removes container replication and uses `NodePort` Services for HTTP ingress.
+For information about services of type `LoadBalancer`, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) and your cloud provider documentation.
+For information about Tanzu Kubernetes Grid support for Service type `LoadBalancer`, see [Install VMware NSX Advanced Load Balancer on a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-install-nsx-adv-lb.html#nsx-advanced-load-balancer-deployment-topology-0).

     Your cluster must also have at least **70&nbsp;GB** of disk per node.

 * [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)